gdotgordon/tageval/README.md

 Back to the sample above, the test shown here leads to an `ok` return value of `false`, meaning the validation failed, as the value of A is not greater than 5.
 The second parameter, `res` is an object of type `Results`, which breaks down in detail the results of failures (or optionally both successes and failures) from the `Validate()` call.
 This is extremely helpful for figuring out what went wrong, especially with multiple expressions, but may be ignored by assigning it to `_`.
 Again, the `error` type is reserved for an execution error in the Validation, and not a validation failure.

-One final note: for simple relational expressions such as `A > 5`, these may be abbreviated as `> 5`.
-This works for experssions beginning with '<', '<=', '>', '>=', '==' and '!='.
-This allows for a change of the field name without having to edit the expression, among other advantages.
+One final note: for simple relational expressions such as `A > 5`, these may be abbreviated, here as `> 5`.
+This works for expressions beginning with '<', '<=', '>', '>=', '==' and '!='.
+This allows for a change of the field name without having to edit the expression, among other things.
 So the example above could have been written as:

 ```
 type MyStruct struct {